davtwd/algorithmic-graph-theory/README.md

 # algorithmic-graph-theory

- This repository contains my work during a semester, focused on implementing algorithms such as "shortest-path" using the labelset method, "kruskal-algorithm," "critical-path-method," and the "ford-fulkerson-algorithm" to find maximal flow.
+ This repository contains my work during a semester, focused on implementing algorithms such as "shortest-path" using the labelset method, "kruskal-algorithm," "critical-path-method," and the "maximal-flow" to calculate maximal flow and minimal cost using Dijkstra's shortest path.

 ## Installlation